Phan Thi Kim Phuc: Images and rescue

-Photographer Nick Ut sold the Associated Press (AP) a photograph of Phúc running naked amid other fleeing villagers, South Vietnamese soldiers, and other press photographers.
-Ut was attributed as the photographer, but this has been contested without clear resolution since the release of The Stringer in 2025.
-In an interview many years later, Phúc recalled she was yelling, Nóng quá, nóng quá ("So hot, so hot") in the picture.
+Photographer Nick Ut sold the Associated Press (AP) a photograph of Kim Phúc running naked amid other fleeing villagers, South Vietnamese soldiers, and other press photographers.
+Ut was attributed as the photographer, but this has been contested since the release of The Stringer in 2025.
+In an interview many years later, Kim Phúc recalled she was yelling, Nóng quá, nóng quá ("So hot, so hot") in the picture.
 The New York Times editors were at first hesitant to consider the photo for publication because of the nudity, but they eventually approved it.
 A cropped version of the photo—with the press photographers to the right removed—was featured on the front page of The New York Times the next day.
 Titled "The Terror of War", it later earned a Pulitzer Prize and was chosen as the World Press Photo of the Year for 1973.
+In June 2025 World Press Photo rescinded their attribution of the photo to Nick Ut.

-Ut took Phúc and the other injured children to Barsky Hospital in Saigon, where it was determined that her burns were so severe that she probably would not survive.
+Ut took Kim Phúc and the other injured children to Barsky Hospital in Saigon, where it was determined that her burns were so severe that she probably would not survive.
 However, after a 14-month hospital stay and 17 surgical procedures, including skin grafts, she was able to return home.
 A number of the early operations were performed by Finnish plastic surgeon Aarne Rintala.
-It was only after treatment at a special hospital in Ludwigshafen, West Germany, in 1982, that Phúc was able to properly move again.
-Ut continued to visit Phúc until he was evacuated to the United States during the fall of Saigon.
+It was only after treatment at a special hospital in Ludwigshafen, West Germany, in 1982, that Kim Phúc was able to properly move again.
+Ut continued to visit Kim Phúc until he was evacuated to the United States during the fall of Saigon.